Connected algebraic groups acting on three-dimensional Mori fibrations: Introduction

 Several results obtained in \cite{BFT} are used in this article, but nevertheless we tried to make it mostly self-contained.
 For specialists of the MMP and the Sarkisov program, our results can be seen as a natural geometric application of the ideas and techniques from these theories, together with some explicit birational geometry of threefolds, to determine and understand the maximal connected algebraic subgroups of the Cremona group.

-For non-specialists interested in the birational geometry of threefolds, this paper could represent a good source of examples of Mori fibrations.
-Besides, the geometric restriction given by the connected algebraic group actions allows us to describe explicitly all the equivariant links between those.
+For non-specialists interested in the birational geometry of threefolds, this paper could represent a good source of natural examples of Mori fibrations.
+In addition, the geometric restriction given by the connected algebraic group actions allows us to describe explicitly all the equivariant links between those.

 The birational geometry of rational threefolds is incredibly rich and our results also enlighten certain geometric features for the different classes of Mori fibrations such as conic bundles and del Pezzo fibrations.
 For instance, we prove that conic bundles over rational surfaces whose generic fibre is not $\P^1$ and del Pezzo fibrations over $\P^1$ whose generic fibre is of degree $\leq 6$ have quite few automorphisms; see Theorems~\ref{Thm:conic bundles}-\ref{Thm:MainQuadric} for precise results.